vegaprotocol/documentation/docs/tutorials/proposals/_generated-proposals/_updateMarket_annotated.md

        used as settlement data and which to use as the trading terminated trigger(object) dataSourceSpecBinding: {
         // Name of the property in the source data that should be used as settlement data.
         // If it is set to "prices.BTC.value", then the Future will use the value of
-        // this property as settlement data.
+        // this property as settlement data. (string)
-        // undefined (string)
         settlementDataProperty: "prices.BTC.value",

-        // undefined (string)
+        // Name of the property in the data source data that signals termination of trading. (string)
         tradingTerminationProperty: "vegaprotocol.builtin.timestamp"
        }
       },

-      // undefined
+      // Optional market metadata, tags.
       metadata: [
        "source:docs.vega.xyz"
       ],